Zaid Ibrahim: Early membership with UMNO

 In 2000, he joined UMNO, becoming Kota Bharu UMNO division chief a year later.
 He was later suspended but became Kelantan Umno deputy lion chief two years later.
 Zaid contested and won the Parliamentary seat of Kota Bharu in the 2004 general election.
 However, UMNO dropped him as a candidate in the 2008 general election.
 It suffered heavy losses, including the 2/3 majority necessary in the Dewan Rakyat to pass amendments to the Constitution.

 Zaid is known for his criticism of the government's handling of legal issues such as the judiciary, human rights and Islamic law.
-He supported the establishment of the Royal Commission of Inquiry into the Lingam Video Clip, criticising the government's initial response to the clip, which allegedly revealed fixing of judicial decisions and graft in the judiciary.
+He supported the establishment of the Royal Commission of Inquiry into the Lingam Video Clip, criticising the government's initial response to the clip.